uclh-criu/testuclhbookdown/sessions/9-recap-dplyr-ggplot.md

 **Overall : recap data manipulation & plotting in R**

-1.  \[repeat from last session\] get most recent ‘learning-datascience’ project from Github into RStudio
+1.  \[repeat from last session\] get most recent ‘uclh-data-training’ project from Github into RStudio

 2.  create new RStudio project for own work